-Hochelaga-Maisonneuve's Olympic spirit
+Hochelaga-Maisonneuve and Olympic spirit

-Montréal’s historically working-class Hochelaga-Maisonneuve neighborhood – better known as HoMa – is a treasure trove of discoveries for travellers, from the larger-than-life architecture of the Olympic Stadium and the Space for Life to petite bistros and charming cafés.
+Montréal’s historically working-class Hochelaga-Maisonneuve neighbourhood – better known as HoMa – is a treasure trove of discoveries for travellers, from the larger-than-life architecture of the Olympic Stadium and the Space for Life to petite bistros and charming cafés.

-Olympic. botanical, authentic
+Olympic, botanical, authentic

-Make it a day in HoMa
+Make it a day in HoMa and Rosemont

-- Relive the magic of the 1976 Olympics at the Olympic Stadium
+- Relive the magic of the 1976 Olympics at the Olympic Stadium.

-- Frolic in the horticultural wonderland of the Botanical Garden
+- Frolic in the horticultural wonderland of the Botanical Garden.

-- Sample the farm-fresh flavours at the Maisonneuve Market
+- Sample the farm-fresh flavours at the Maisonneuve Market.

-- Step into the Beaux-Arts luxury of a history home at the Château Dufresne
+- Step into the Beaux-Arts luxury of a history home at the Château Dufresne.